LeXurey/lexurey.github.io/index.md

 1. How can ZKPs integrate seamlessly into ERP systems?
 2. What architecture ensures secure, real-time data flow between ERP and blockchain?
 3. How can we optimize ZKP throughput while preserving privacy?
-4. How can profit-centric fuzzing detect high-impact bugs before production?
+4. How can fuzzing detect high-impact bugs before production?
 5. How do we enforce compliance under shifting ESG standards without revealing sensitive data?

 ---